 Canada has its share of Christmas markets too, with larger European-style versions in major cities like Vancouver and Toronto, and German markets in Kitchener and Quebec City.

 I decided to give some smaller, local markets a try and visited two in Ottawa, Ontario, and one in Wakefield, Quebec.

 While all markets have their specialties, it seems to me that certain items are universal, sacrosanct to the market culture, if you will.
 Gingerbread guys, as my Mom used to call them, would be high on that list, right up there with pretzels.

-It may be a Canadian cliché, but all of the markets I visited had one or more stands featuring maple syrup and maple syrup food products, like sugar pie, or “tarte au sucre”, as it’s known in Quebec.
+It may be a Canadian cliché, but all of the Christmas markets in Canada I visited had one or more stands featuring maple syrup and maple syrup food products, like sugar pie, or “tarte au sucre”, as it’s known in Quebec.
 This is hardly surprising since Canada produces 85% of the world’s maple syrup.
 I bought some maple fudge, made with pure maple syrup, cream and butter.
 It’s a melt-in-your-mouth experience.

 And true to the original traditions, there were plenty of crafts by local artisans, particularly hand-made toys and carved wooden ornaments and kitchen items.
 Check out the Mick Jagger lips on the Santa ornaments in the lower row!

 Where Christmas trees come from